 Scenes From A Marriage was Ingmar Bergman’s first successful attempt to work in the medium of serialised television.
 It signposts many of the changes that the director would make during his work in the decade of the 1970s from an aesthetic and a thematic position.
-Though a later cut was edited down and sold as … Continue reading The Fårö Landscape and Relationships in Scenes From A Marriage (1973) – Ingmar Bergman.
+Though a later cut was edited down and sold as a whole, cinematic artefact for American audiences, several changes to … Continue reading The Fårö Landscape and Relationships in Scenes From A Marriage (1973) – Ingmar Bergman.

 This article was originally a paper presented at Queens University Belfast at the first Folk Horror Conference on Friday the 19th of September 2014.
 Introduction/Thesis.
 Folk horror is a strange form of media.
-It has a craving for the need to be defined and canonised whilst also being a sub-genre which seems inherently intuitive, especially … Continue reading The Folk Horror Chain.
+It has a craving for the need to be defined and canonised whilst also being a sub-genre which seems inherently intuitive, especially when becoming aware of its common likenesses in films, television, … Continue reading The Folk Horror Chain.

 This article contains spoilers.
 Though drenched in visual complexities and sharp, hap-hazard editing, Ingmar Bergman’s Persona (1966) is film that is aurally interesting as it is exhilarating to view.
 Its opening segment of film footage from all corners of cinematic life, spliced together to form a montage of passing thoughts and nightmares, is actually a beautifully put together piece of sound editing as well.
 This … Continue reading Persona (1966) – Consequences of a Silent World (Ingmar Bergman)